kibook/s1kd-tools/tools/s1kd-fmgen/README.md

 `.fmtypes` file
 ---------------

 This file specifies a list of info codes to associate with a particular type of front matter.
-By default, the program will search for a file named `.fmtypes` in the current directory, but any file can be specified using the -F option.
+By default, the program will search for a file named `.fmtypes` in the current directory and parent directories, but any file can be specified using the -F option.

 Example of simple text format: